Sports injury accidents

-Our team of lawyers will fight to get you the compensation you are entitled to at no cost to you.
+Our team of sports injury lawyers will fight to get you the compensation you are entitled to at no cost to you.
 We are experienced at doing this as quickly and efficiently as possible, allowing you to concentrate on recovering from your accident during what can be a very stressful time.

 At Osbornes Solicitors LLP we specialise in sports injury claims.
 We represent people who sustain avoidable injury in sporting accidents, from professional sportsmen and women to 5 a side footballers and weekend horseriders.
 So if you were injured in a horror tackle in a rugby match, by a malfunctioning gym machine or by a pot holed soccer pitch you might want to get some legal advice.

 These cases are not straightforward.
 To succeed, it is necessary to prove negligence.
 This may be the negligence of another player (although if the case involves a bad tackle it usually needs to be reckless and dangerous as well), the negligence of a trainer or instructor or that of the individual or organisation responsible for planning or supervising the event.
 Proof is necessary in the form of evidence, so we will need to discuss the circumstances of the accident with you in some detail to work out whether witnesses or documents will establish the case in negligence.

 Click on the following links for further details: